ajumobikorede/TigerHack/README.md

-# Tigerhack-BE Smart Hack Repo
+# Tigershack-BE Smart Hack Repo

 ## Description 🚨
-This is a repository for Tigerhack- Edward Waters University containing all of our deliverables
+This is a repository for Tigershack- Edward Waters University containing all of our deliverables

 ___________
 # Aida by American